imagej/imagej.github.io/_pages/help/editing/citations.md

 ---
-title: Demo citations

-description: This page demonstrates how to add a citation to your page.
+title: Editing the Wiki - Citations
+section: Help:Editing the Wiki
 ---

+This page demonstrates how to add a citation to your page.

 ## Citation Options